pytorch/ao/docs/source/index.rst

         :link: getting-started.html
         :link-type: url

-        Learn about how to get started with TorchAO and ts application in your projects.
+        Learn about how to get started with torchao and ts application in your projects.

      .. grid-item-card:: :octicon:`file-code;1em`